A Complete Guide to Automation Frameworks

 Disadvantages

-• Cypress does not provide support for testing with Internet Explorer.
+- Cypress does not provide support with Internet Explorer.

-• Limited support for non-web apps: Cypress is designed primarily for testing web applications and could not be appropriate for testing other types of apps.
+- Limited support for non-web apps: Cypress is designed primarily for checking web applications and could not be appropriate for other types of apps.

-• Cypress can’t always enable testing on older web browsers.
+- Cypress can’t always enable on older web browsers.

 Robot Framework